davidc/mtping/README.md

 ### Passing credentials to mtping

 You can pass the credentials either by environment variables or as arguments on the command-line.
-Arguments take priority, if specified.
+Arguments take precedence, if specified.

 The environment variables and command-line arguments are: